Skip to main content

 FSRS represents a genuine leap in spaced repetition technology.
 For medical students managing thousands of cards, the 20-30% reduction in reviews is transformative.

-Combined with high-quality cards, FSRS makes Anki feel less like a grind and more like smart studying.
+Combined with high-quality cards, FSRS makes studying feel less like a grind and more like smart learning.
 That's the goal—efficient learning that compounds over time.

 Related Articles